 Welcome to the CSIRO Parkes Observatory

-Also known as ’the Dish’, the telescope operates 24 hours a day, every day of the year.
+Also known as The Dish, the telescope operates 24 hours a day, every day of the year.

-Parkes: five decades of discovery Five decades after starting work, CSIRO’s Parkes telescope is still one of the world's leading radio telescopes.
-Read about the Parkes telescope's achievements. |
+Parkes: six decades of discovery Six decades after starting work, Parkes is still one of the world's leading radio telescopes.
+Read about its history of achievements.

 Find out more